codacy/codacy-rubocop/docs/description/Style_CommandLiteral.md

-This cop enforces using `` or %x around command literals.
+Enforces using `` or %x around command literals.

 # Examples